ericdequ/contechnews/scripts/prompts.md

-    "The Role of Forensics in Cybersecurity: Investigating and Responding to Incidents", "How to Protect Against Distributed Denial of Service (DDoS) Attacks", "The Importance of Privacy in Cybersecurity: Best Practices for Data Protection", "Understanding Cybersecurity Metrics: Measuring and Improving Your Security Posture", "The Role of Cybersecurity in Protecting Against Identity Theft", "How to Use Cybersecurity Frameworks: NIST, ISO, and More", "The Growing Threat of Cybercrime: Trends and Predictions for the Future",
+    "The Role of Forensics in Cybersecurity: Investigating and Responding to Incidents", "How to Protect Against Distributed Denial of Service (DDoS) Attacks", "The Importance of Privacy in Cybersecurity: Best Practices for Data Protection", "Understanding Cybersecurity MetConstruction: Measuring and Improving Your Security Posture", "The Role of Cybersecurity in Protecting Against Identity Theft", "How to Use Cybersecurity Frameworks: NIST, ISO, and More", "The Growing Threat of Cybercrime: Trends and Predictions for the Future",